sparker888/wri-case-study/src/app/page.md

 ![The Team!](/images/wrs-seattle.png)

 I'm so honored to be working with the talented [WRS Team](https://sparker888.com/articles/joining-forces-with-wheel-rail-seminars).
 The leaders, marketers and designers helped enhance my skills as a modern web developer to create WRI 2024 online.
 The new website's success is due largely to a team effort.
+While I served as the project producer, the efforts of WRS leadership, marketers and in particular, Web designer Randy Karey that led the design direction of the website.

 ## What is the WRI Conference?